What is a Good Internet Upload Speed for Live Streaming?

 Streaming quality seems to have increased over the years, with video start failures down 33% year-over-year, buffering down 41%, and picture quality up 25%.
 One of the reasons for this is the gradually increasing speed of internet connections.
 Both mobile networks and home internet services are increasing in speed.

 Remember how we discussed that there are two aspects of internet speed?
-As we mentioned, upload speed is important for broadcasting content, but download speed is important when it comes to watching streaming video.
+As we mentioned, good upload speeds for streaming is important for broadcasting content, but download speed is important when it comes to watching streaming video.
+This is the speed at which you share information like videos and music to the internet.
+For live streaming, you’ll need at least a minimum upload speed of 10 Mbps to account for fluctuations.

 Today, the average download speed in the United States is around 99.3 Mbps.

-Here are some general guidelines for internet speed and streaming video:
+Here are some general guidelines for internet download speed and streaming video:

 • 25 Mbps: sufficient for streaming 1080p HD video